 - Choose a book you recently read or a show or film you recently watched.
 Why do you think the author or director chose to tell the story from the perspective they did?
 What other choices could the author or director have made?
 How would it have changed the story?

 - What is a compliment you recently received?
 How did it make you feel?
 What is a compliment you would like to give to someone else and why?

 - Who inspires you and why do they inspire you?

 - Write a thank you note to someone who has been there for you.
 What have they done that has helped you?
 Why did you find it helpful?

-- How has this pandemic affected your family?
-How has this pandemic affected your community?
+- How has the pandemic affected your family?
+How has it affected your community?

 - Discuss a time when your individual values have conflicted with the values of a group or community that you are a part of.
 How did you address this challenge and what impacted the decision you made?
 Did you speak up or remain silent?
 For example, you could think of a time when you have disagreed with the decision of your school, parents, or peer group.